 Come with friends, meet new ones, find your people and create a new world for the week!

-Advanced Tactical AKA "Hard Tactical" suggested for high schoolers
+Advanced Tactical AKA "Hard Tactical" suggested for ages 14-17

 This week raises the competitive stakes to the limit of what’s possible.
 More of a post-apocalyptic survival situation than competing kingdoms, you will be dropped into the wilderness with only a cardboard dagger.
 Find or form a small band of comrades as quickly as you can then battle with other small groups for control of the forest.
 Not only must you build everything from scratch, but you must first find tools and supplies before you can even start building weapons and gear!